jakes-h/Finance_Calculator/README.md

 Open the program with any Python IDE, for example Visual Studio Code.

+## Licencing information

+The program is open source.

 ## Contact information

 For any feedback, please contact the developer at jacohartman@gmail.com